mendix/docs/refguide6/Report+Widgets.md

 ---
 With reporting you can create reports over the database data.
 Reporting is used for creating aggregated information, e.g. total sales per customer.

-The difference between a data grid and a basic report is that the data shown in the basic report is not stored in the database.
+The difference between a data grid and a report grid is that the data shown in the report grid is not stored in the database.
 Each time a report is created the data is retrieved from the database.
-The user can define a wide variety of data sets over the data presented in the report pane.
-Like for example aggregations, filters, etc.
+Data for the reporting widgets is provided by [data sets](Data+Sets).

 The top section of the report pane can contain parameter widgets ([drop downs](Drop+Down) and/or [date range selectors](Date+Range+Selector)) through which the end user can filter the displayed data, and a [report button](Report+Button) through which the end user can start the reporting.